stellargraph/stellargraph/demos/link-prediction/README.md

 - `sampling_probs <str: comma separated list of floats>` The probability distribution for sampling distances between source and target nodes.
 The first value should always be 0.0 and the remaining values should sum to one.
 An example for sampling target nodes up to 4 edges away from source is `"0.0, 0.25, 0.25, 0.5"`.
+- `p <float>` If specified, it indicates the number of positive and negative edges to be used for training the link prediction classifier.
+The value indicates a percentage with respect to the relevant number of edges in the input graph.
+The default value is 0.1 and valid values are in the range (0,1).
 - `hin` If specified, it indicates that the input graph is heterogeneous.
 If not specified, a heterogeneous graph is simplified to homogeneous and the options `edge_type`, `edge_attribute_label`, `edge_attribute_threshold`, and `attribute_is_datetime` are ignored even if given.